 "The magazine wants to have a photo of Robert Woodruff on the cover, but he refuses, stating that the product is the only important element in the company," Coca-Cola explained in a PDF about its history.
 Woodruff's intuition seems to have paid off; the cover is definitely a memorable one.

 It's hard to think of Coke without its holiday advertising and special-edition polar bear cans.
-But the bears didn't become synonymous with the brand until 1993, when the Coca-Cola Company released its "Northern Lights" commercial.
-The polar bears have been a part of Coke's holiday campaigns ever since then.
+But the bears didn't become synonymous with the brand until 1993 when the Coca-Cola Company released its "Northern Lights" commercial.
+The polar bears have been a part of Coke's holiday campaigns ever since.